marrese/GetDataProject/README.md

 GetDataProject
 ==============

-Repo containing codes and decription documents on project assigned in coursera course: ReadData
+Repo containing codes and decription documents on project assigned in coursera course: GetData